5 Methods To Overcome Standardized Test Culture

 If you are a parent or grew up with siblings, you can attest to this.

-Products of the same environment vary drastically in one household, let alone in a classroom.
+Products of the same environment vary drastically in one household just as they do in a classroom.
 So to test students in a standardized way doesn’t make sense.

 I’m probably biased because I was never a good test taker, lucky for me I found a way to be successful in this test-heavy culture.
 Yet, many students are not so lucky or don’t find work-arounds like I did.

-WHY DOES THE GOVERNMENT LOVE STATISTIC SO MUCH?
+WHY DOES THE GOVERNMENT LOVE STATISTICS SO MUCH?

 So my disdain for tests may be rooted in my experiences, yet is supported with my education and training.
 Yet the government loves numbers and statistics.